ivanslapnicar/Arrowhead.jl/README.md

-The file `arrowhead3.jl` contains routines to generate random symmetric arrowhead and DPR1 matrices, ` GenSymArrow` and `GenSymDPR1`, respectively, three routines called `invA` which compute various inverses of _SymArrow_ matrices, two routines called `bisect` which compute outer eigenvalues of _SymArrow_ and _SymDPR1_ matrices, main computational routine `aheig` which computes the k-th eigenpair of an ordered unreduced  _SymArrow_, and the driver routine `aheigall` which computes all eigenvalues and eigenvectors of a _SymArrow_.
+The file `arrowhead3.jl` contains routines to generate random symmetric arrowhead and DPR1 matrices, ` GenSymArrow` and `GenSymDPR1`, respectively, three routines called `inv` which compute various inverses of _SymArrow_ matrices, two routines called `bisect` which compute outer eigenvalues of _SymArrow_ and _SymDPR1_ matrices, main computational routine `aheig` which computes the k-th eigenpair of an ordered unreduced  _SymArrow_, and the driver routine `aheigall` which computes all eigenvalues and eigenvectors of a _SymArrow_.

-The file `arrowhead4.jl` contains three routines called `invA` which compute various inverses of _SymDPR1_ matrices, main computational routine `dpr1eig` which computes the k-th eigenpair of an ordered unreduced _SymDPR1_, and the driver routine `dpr1eigall` which computes all eigenvalues and
+The file `arrowhead4.jl` contains three routines called `inv` which compute various inverses of _SymDPR1_ matrices, main computational routine `dpr1eig` which computes the k-th eigenpair of an ordered unreduced _SymDPR1_, and the driver routine `dpr1eigall` which computes all eigenvalues and